 The video documentation of the further lectures of the conference is available at YouTube: Playlist "The Idea of the Global Museum".

-This conference is part of a project, which explores the collection of the Nationalgalerie with respect to its international and transregional entanglements.
+The conference "The Idea of the Global Museum" is part of a project, which explores the collection of the Nationalgalerie with respect to its international and transregional entanglements.
 Over two days, conference participants offered specific knowledge and points of view: What are the effects of a “global” approach on museum work past, present, and future?
 What are its necessities, possibilities, and challenges?
 Is there a common denominator for “global” museum practice?